HuiSeopKwak/python-algorithms/README.md

 # baekjoon
 Algorithm

-This repository for studying algorithms.
+The repository for studying algorithms.

 #NoCopyRight